-Strategic Plan Relationship: Risk Management
+Strategic Plan Relationship: Infrastructure Investment and Renewal

-Maintaining a safe and reliable road network is critical to the Town of Pelham to ensure safe and efficient movement of all forms of transportation.
-Proper maintenance and investment into road infrastructure will ensure that the condition of our road network is sustained.
+Maintaining a safe and reliable road network is critical to the Town of Pelham to ensure the safe and efficient movement of all forms of transportation.
+Proper maintenance and investment in road infrastructure will ensure that the condition of our road network is sustained.